The Clothing Industry

 7.

-Built by Frederick Wallis, clothing manufacturer c1892, from the 1920s it was owned by Thornloe & Clarkson until the 1950s when it was used by various shoe companies, including Frank Wright Shoes, until it closed and was eventually bought in the mid 1990s by the present occupants - Langham Industrial Controls.
+Built by Frederick Wallis, clothing manufacturer c1892, from the 1920s it was owned by Thorneloe & Clarkson until the 1950s when it was used by various shoe companies, including Frank Wright Shoes, until it closed and was eventually bought in the mid 1990s by the present occupants - Langham Industrial Controls.

 Back to Map